How will the New Supreme Court Decisions Affect Estate Planning?

 On June 26, 2015, the Supreme Court in a 5-4 majority legalized same-sex marriage and held that state bans on it violated the 14th Amendment.
 The Obergefell case involved the consolidation of four cases that challenged state-banned recognition of same sex marriages in Kentucky, Michigan, Ohio and Tennessee.

 Now, same-sex couples may file joint income taxes, make unlimited gifts to spouses who are exempt from federal taxes, and hone in on the spousal exclusion in estate planning.

 Estate Planning to Meet the Diverse Needs of Our Clients

 Estate planning is important, even if the estate will be small.
 Careful planning allows your investments to be secured, your property to be properly distributed, and your personal wishes carried out.
-It also allows you to save as much as possible on taxes, court costs and attorneys’ fees.
-If you have questions about estate planning or need to have estate planning documents drafted, contact an experienced Nashville estate planning attorney at Calhoun Law, PLC to ensure that your unique estate planning needs are met.
-Call now at 615-250-8000 for a free consultation or contact us by e-mail to speak directly with our attorneys.
+It also allows you to save as much as possible on taxes, court costs and lawyers’ fees.
+If you have questions about estate planning or need to have estate planning documents drafted, contact an experienced Nashville estate planning lawyer at Calhoun Law, PLC to ensure that your unique estate planning needs are met.
+Call now at 615-250-8000 for a free consultation or contact us by e-mail to speak directly with our lawyers.